alicolville/Weight-Tracker/readme.txt

 9.0 - Non weight entries!
 Support for custom field entries only!
 New custom field shortcodes.

 == Changelog ==

+= 9.2 =

+* Improvement: New argument "always-show" for [wt-shortcode-optin].
+If set to true, the buttons shall always be displayed regardless of user choice. https://docs.yeken.uk/shortcodes/wt-challenges-optin.html

 = 9.1.1 =